pbzona/ldr-persistence-test/README.md

 To simulate a failed connection between Relay Proxy and Redis, the process is almost identical.
 The only difference is the container to stop will be the one corresponding to the `proxy-to-redis` service.

 Stopping this container will prevent Relay Proxy from connecting to the Redis instance as long as it is down.
 You can also start it back up to restore the connection.

+## Relay Proxy/LD connectivity

+The Relay Proxy, by default, will connect to LaunchDarkly via a proxy container called `proxy-to-launchdarkly`.
+You can simulate broken connections in much the same way as the previous sections - stop that container.

+This operation can be illustrative of a few scenarios:

+1. LaunchDarkly is down
+2. The user's network is unable to connect to LaunchDarkly for some other reason
+3. Transient network errors that can potentially have cascading effects, depending on what else happens at the same time